jereswinnen/madebymatter.co/_projects/diabetik.md

 ---
 layout: case
-title:  "Diabetik"
+title:  diabetik
-tagline: "Elegant diabetes management at your fingertips."
+tagline: Elegant diabetes management at your fingertips.
+lede: I worked together with Nial Giacomelli, a diabetic himself, on creating a delightful user experience for people who suffer from diabetes.
+The result is an app that's modern, intuitive and fun to use.
 deliverables:
    - Branding
    - User interface design
    - Iconography
    - Web design

-hero__img:
+sections:
+   design: This is the **end note** of the post.
 ---
-## I worked together with Nial Giacomelli, a diabetic himself, on creating a delightful user experience for people who suffer from diabetes.
-The result is an app that's modern, intuitive and fun to use.
-{: .c-article__lede}

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

 Jekyll also offers powerful support for code snippets: